David Sexton

 Career background

 David joined the Met Office Hadley Centre in August 1993, after studying Maths at Cambridge University.
 David spent the first nine years working on detection and attribution of anthropogenic climate change.
 This period culminated in a PhD in 2001 on experimental design and statistical modelling of climate model experiments, done jointly with the Met Office and Reading University.
-In 2002, David moved to the Climate Prediction group to work on climate prediction.
-In 2006, David became head of the team which produced the latest set of climate projections for the UK, UKCP09.
-For the first time, these projections were probabilistic in nature and are designed to help planners use a risk-based approach to deciding how to adapt to climate change.
+In 2002, David moved to the Climate Prediction group to work on climate prediction and led the teams that made UKCP09 and UKCP18 Global.
+In 2024, David became a Science Fellow.

 External Recognition

-• Winner of the L G Groves Memorial Prize for Meteorology, 2008, for my work on UKCP09.
+Winner of the L G Groves Memorial Prize for Meteorology, 2008, for his work on UKCP09.